"Alarming" smoking habits found in poorer countries

 Measures include legislation banning smoking in public places, imposing advertising bans and requiring more graphic health warnings on cigarette packets.

-The findings come as the world's leading tobacco firms, British American Tobacco, Imperial Tobacco, Philip Morris and Japan Tobacco lost a crucial legal appeal in Australia this week against the introduction of plain tobacco packaging.
+The findings come as the world's leading tobacco firms, British American Tobacco (BATS.L), Imperial Tobacco IMT.L, Philip Morris (PM.N) and Japan Tobacco (2914.T) lost a crucial legal appeal in Australia this week against the introduction of plain tobacco packaging.

-Australia's planned "no logo" laws are in line with World Health Organization (WHO) recommendations and are being watched closely by Britain, Norway, New Zealand, Canada and India, which are considering similar measures.
+Australia's planned "no logo" laws are in line with World Health Organisation (WHO) recommendations and are being watched closely by Britain, Norway, New Zealand, Canada and India, which are considering similar measures.

 Tobacco kills up to half of its users, according to the WHO.